Vector Symbolic Finite State Machines in Attractor Neural Networks: Results

 With the FSM now generated, an attractor network with $N$ neurons was constructed as previously described.
 An initial attractor state was chosen at random, and then a random valid walk between states was chosen to be performed (chosen arbitrarily to be of length 6, corresponding to each run taking 180 time steps).
-The corresponding sequence of stimuli was input to the attractor network via the same procedure as in \mbox{Figure \ref{fig:walk_standard}}, each masking the network state.
-Each run was then evaluated to have either passed or failed, with a pass meaning that the network state inhabited the correct attractor state with overlap $d(\vec{z}_t, \vec{x}^\nu) > 0.75$ in the middle of all intervals when it should be in a certain node attractor state.
+The corresponding sequence of stimuli was input to the attractor network via the same procedure as in \mbox{Figure \ref{fig:walk_standard}}, each masking the network state in turn.
+Each run was then evaluated to have either passed or failed, with a pass meaning that the network state inhabited the correct attractor state with overlap $d(\vec{z}_t, \vec{x}^\nu) > 0.5$ in the middle of all intervals when it should be in a certain node attractor state.
+This 0.5-criterion was chosen since, for a set of orthogonal hypervectors, at most only one hypervector may satisfy the criterion at once.
 A pass thus corresponds to the network performing the correct walk between attractor states.
 The results are shown in \mbox{Figure \ref{fig:memcap}}.
 We see that for a given $N$, there is a linear relationship between the the number of nodes $N_Z$ and number of edges $N_E$ in the FSM that can be implemented before failure.
 That this trade-off exists is not surprising, since both contribute additively to the SNR within the attractor network (\mbox{Equation \ref{eqn:sigma_SNR}}).
 For each $N$, a linear Support Vector Machine (SVM) was fitted to the data, to find the separating boundary at which failure and success of the walk are approximately equiprobable.
 The boundary is given by $N_Z + \beta N_E = c(N)$, where $\beta$ represents the relative cost of adding nodes and edges, and $c(N)$ is an offset.
-For all of the fitted boundaries, the value of $\beta$ was found to be approximately constant, with $\beta = 2.4 \pm 0.1$, and so is assumed to be independent of $N$.
+For all of the fitted boundaries, the value of $\beta$ was found to be approximately constant, with $\beta = 2.2 \pm 0.1$, and so is assumed to be independent of $N$.
 For every value of $N$, we define the capacity $C$ to be the maximum size of FSM which can be implemented before failure, for which $N_E = N_Z$.
 The capacity $C$ is then given by $C(N) = \frac{c(N)}{1+\beta}$, and is also plotted in \mbox{Figure \ref{fig:memcap}}.
-A linear fit reveals an approximate proportionality relationship of $C(N) \approx 0.025 N$.
-In all, the boundary which limits the size of FSM which can be emulated is then given by
+A linear fit reveals an approximate proportionality relationship of $C(N) \approx 0.029 N$.
+Combining these two results, the boundary which limits the size of FSM which can be emulated is then given by